AdrianaCeric/Debug/README.md

 ## Challenges we ran into

 ## Accomplishments that we're proud of
+We are  proud to have implemented an image classification model to real world applications such as the ongoing food crisis and the overuse of pesticides in a short amount of time.
+All of us applied our strengths and learned lots of new skills along the way!

 ## What we learned
+This was the first time many of us have attempted machine learning, so we learned a lot about model training, how to incorporate datasets, and integrate it into a user-friendly platform.

 ## What's next for Debug
+We are planning to expand our database of bugs, and make a mobile version.

 ## Contributors
 Debug was created between June 5th and 7th, 2020 during the "Hack the Northeast" hackathon.